Shoes and sneakers are a fashion statement. The kind of kicks you're wearing describes the type of person you are.

 The flipping and reselling business has provided an avenue for hustlers to ethically and ingeniously make a quick buck.
 And what seemed to be footwear that keeps your feet safe and warm serve a different purpose to other people.

-Compared to other items up for resale, the sneaker resale market is very profitable and valued at around $1 billion.
+Compared to some other ways of making money online, the sneaker resale market is very profitable and valued at around $1 billion.
 While only 4% of shoes and sneakers are purchased upon release for resale, the market benefits from side hustlers and entrepreneurs who operate in different channels.

 To get your fix on the latest sneaker news, you just need to hop onto Hyperbeast and High Snobiety.
 Both are fashion sites that extensively cover information and news about the culture for sneakerheads of all levels.
 If you want to get connected with fellow sneaker lovers, you need to attend SneakerCon that takes places in the different parts of the world.